FLUKA (FLUktuierende KAskade or Fluctuating Cascade) is a general purpose tool for calculations of particle transport and interactions with matter.

 - A friendly user interface is available, as well as a 3D visualisation tool

-- User support is provided through the web site and a dedicated mailing list
+- User support is provided through the web site and a dedicated forum

 - Courses for beginners and for advanced users are regularly organised

-All relevant spesifications and technical aspects of the technology can be found in the online manual of FLUKA.
+All relevant specifications and technical aspects of the technology can be found in the online manual of FLUKA.